You turn on the AC or heater, and there is a strange musty smell. It is kind of damp, a little earthy, and definitely not right.

 Only small surface spots around vent covers might be safe to clean with a disinfectant and mask.

-But anything deeper in the system should be handled by professionals.
+But any mold on air vent deeper in the system should be handled by professionals.
 After all, you don’t want to spread spores or damage your HVAC.

 How do professionals clean mold from ducts?